 We had hoped to find breakfast, but somewhat failed in that endeavor, tried to go back to La Catedral but it was closed for the holiday.
-We settled for a little 24 hour corner spot that had freshly made smoothies, pizzas, and other entrees.
+We settled for a little 24-hour corner spot that had freshly made smoothies, pizzas, and other entrees.
 The food was decent.
 But the entertainment.
-I got the sense this place was family owned, but a couple of locals who were sitting in the corner chatting over pizza broke out in song and started playing the drums on an empty bucket.
-In fact he sang many songs.
-And everyone who worked there from the cooks to the lady taking the orders, sang and clapped along.
+I got the sense this place was family owned, but a couple of locals who were sitting in the corner chatting over pizza broke out in song and started playing the drums with an empty bucket.
+In fact, he sang many songs.
+And everyone who worked there from the cooks to the lady taking the orders sang and clapped along.
 It wasn’t even noon yet, but this was a full demonstration of the spirit and culture of the Cuban people.

 I found a Churro stand, 50 CENTS…and they were delicious!

 We walked around the area until nightfall, took pictures, visited bars, listened to live music, drank, laughed, and made a series of bad–but hilarious–decisions before becoming famished.
 Many places were full or required reservations so a local suggested a little dive bar called Cafe Wanda’s Bar.
 It had great drinks, food, and was also cheap!
 We met a few other travelers there and hung out and chatted a bit before heading home to bring in the new year.

 I generally don’t care for mint, but this mint daiquiri was amazing!
 If you make it to Cafe Wanda’s Bar which is basically perpendicular to Floridita, make sure you try one!